 Healthy Flour Substitutes for White Flour

 So now you know why not to buy white flour and how to know what white flour is.
 You need to know what to buy in the store.
-Here are my favorite healthy flour substitutes for white flour.
+Here are my favorite substitutes for white flour.

 You will see me use Einkorn flour a lot on my blog.
 It’s my favorite Clean Eating flour and pretty much has the light texture of white flour and makes, delicious, light fluffy food.
 People I cook for don’t even know it’s not white flour.
 It substitutes almost 1:1 to white flour too.

 It just absorbs liquids a little more, so you need to take that into account.
 You can learn all about einkorn flour here and see all the einkorn flour recipes currently on my blog.

 This is my next favorite healthy flour and comes in either light or whole wheat.
 The light is nice though because it hasn’t been stripped of the nutrition and can be subbed 1:1 to white flour.
 You can learn all about spelt flour and see my recipes that use it here.

 As mentioned above, this is the most popular white flour substitute.
 I don’t personally use it as much because it is dense and harder to work with and harder to get to my children to eat it.
 It is a lot easier to find and more affordable than einkorn flour or spelt flour.
 You can get more whole wheat flour recipes here.